funzi-son/funzi-son.github.io/_pages/about.md

 News
 ======
+04-Nov-2022: Welcome to Machine Learning Tasmania community ([link](http://tasml.com)).
+Our open community aims to connect researchers, Machine Learning enthusiasts, and businesses in Tasmania.

 10-Aug-2021: Our Aus4Innovation grant application has been successful (	[media](https://www.utas.edu.au/communications/general-news/all-news/tasmanian-researchers-expertise-help-assist-remote-communities-in-vietnam) )

+27-Jul-2021: My AI for Decision Making Innitiative grant has been successful.
+The grant is funded by Defence Science Institute.

 30-Apr-2021: My paper "Compositional Neural Logic Programming" has been accepted for presentation at IJCAI-21 (Rank A*, sole author).